Home Automation Controllers (HAC's)

 So which is the best?

-Without doubt Homeseer is the most professional and nearly all devices will work out of the box with it (I haven't found any so far that don't)
+For Small Home Systems, without doubt Homeseer is the most professional and nearly all devices will work out of the box with it (I haven't found any so far that don't).

 Be prepared for a steep learning curve, but it's worth it.